College Prep: Planning for a Healthy Semester

 Where’s the doctor?

 Most colleges and universities have health clinics on campus that provide multiple services, many of which are free to students.
 These clinics generally offer flu shots, over-the-counter medications or treatments for minor illnesses or injuries.
-Look for information during orientation or check the school’s website.
+Ask for information during orientation or search “health care” on the school’s website.

-Schools should also provide information about the nearest off-campus facilities, like urgent care clinics, hospitals or primary care offices.
-Whether visiting the campus clinic or nearby doctor, make sure to check your health insurance plan to see what’s covered, especially if the school is in another state— making it potentially out-of-network.
+Schools should also provide information about the nearest off-campus facilities such as urgent care clinics, hospitals or primary care offices.
+Be sure to check your health insurance plan to see if these facilities are in your plan’s network.
+Out-of-network care can cost more money, even for many of the same in-network services.

 Virtual visits